 Overview of Cameras in Courts Pilot

-Fourteen federal trial courts are taking part in the federal Judiciary's digital video pilot to evaluate the effect of cameras in courtrooms.
+Fourteen federal trial courts took part in the federal Judiciary's digital video pilot to evaluate the effect of cameras in courtrooms.

 No proceedings may be recorded without the approval of the presiding judge, and parties must consent to the recording of each proceeding in a case.
 The recordings will be made publicly available on uscourts.gov and may also be on local participating court websites at the court's discretion.